(Ph.D. University of Iowa, 2010)

 My primary interest is the representation of language in the monolingual and multilingual mind.
 In particular, I am interested in how discourse/information structure combines with word order, and what makes some word orders more acceptable than others.
 Although my primary languages of interest are Western Romance (Galician, Catalan, Spanish, Caribbean Spanish, European and Brazilian Portuguese) and English, I have interests in other languages as well, and have worked with Mandarin, Korean, Finnish, and Marathi.
 I am currently working on a book on the syntax of Dominican Spanish.

 I have number of research collaborations.
 I have worked with Dr. Carlos Gelormini Lezama (Universidad de San Andrés, Argentina) to replicate his methodology experimentally testing Montalbetti's (1984) Overt Pronoun Constraint in Cibaeño Dominican Spanish.
-I have been collaborating with Dr. Chad Howe (UGA) on ad sensum/attraction effects in Spanish.
+I have also been collaborating with Dr. Chad Howe (UGA) on ad sensum/attraction effects in Spanish.
 I am currently developing a study on information structure and mood selection in New Mexico Border Spanish with Dr. Kate Bove (New Mexico State University).
-I am also working to develop an experimental methodology for clitic tripling in Porteño Spanish with Dr. Bruno Estigarribia (Univ. of North Carolina-Chapel Hill).

 Other Relevant Information

 My doctoral students nominated me for a 2021 UGA mentoring award.
 I didn't win in the end, but it was an honor knowing that they had nominated me!

 MA in Hispanic Linguistics, University of Illinois, Urbana-Champaign